Colonialism and genocide

-The connection between colonialism and genocide has been explored in academic research.
+Colonialism's emphasis on imperialism, land dispossession, resource extraction, and cultural destruction frequently resulted in genocidal practices aimed at attacking Indigenous peoples and existing populations as a means to attain colonial goals.
 According to historian Patrick Wolfe, "[t]he question of genocide is never far from discussions of settler colonialism."
 Historians have commented that although colonialism does not necessarily directly involve genocide, research suggests that the two share a connection.